-- The Bible character David's hamartia was his passion for a woman named Bathsheba.
+- David: the Bible character David's hamartia was his passion for a woman named Bathsheba.
 When King David decided to try and win her affections, he first moved her husband to the front lines in battle, ensuring that he would be killed.
 David's mistake led to the loss of his son and many blessings from God.

-- Samson is another Bible character whose fatal flaw was related to a woman.
+- Samson: another Bible character whose fatal flaw was related to a woman.
 His love for Delilah — a wicked woman who was paid by the Philistines to find the source of his great strength.
 When he finally revealed that his strength was due to his long hair, Delilah's servant shaves his hair and his strength is taken away from him.

-- Macbeth, the lead character of Shakespeare's famous play "Macbeth" has a fatal flaw that almost seems like a virtue.
+- Macbeth: the lead character of Shakespeare's famous play "Macbeth" has a fatal flaw that almost seems like a virtue.
 He suffers from the flaw of ambition, which leads directly to his becoming named the King of Scotland… but also to his death.
 When blind ambition leads him to kill innocent people, and ultimately die himself at the hands of MacDuff.

-- Abraham, the father of the religions Christianity, Judaism, and Islam, had a fatal flaw that caused him to distrust God twice.
+- Abraham: the father of the religions Christianity, Judaism, and Islam had a fatal flaw that caused him to distrust God twice.
 The first time, fear caused him to lie and say his wife Sara was his sister, putting her in great danger.
 The second time he didn't believe God's promise of a son with his wife Sara due to Sara's age.
 It drove him to impregnate Hagar, Sara's handmaiden, resulting in the birth of Ishmael.